Top 10 Best Pre-Rolled Cones for Weed: The Ultimate List

 Find more King Palms Slim Size Natural Slow Burning Pre-Rolled Palm Leafs with Filter Tip information and reviews here.

-5. Best of Pre Roll Doob Tubes: Smell Proof Tube Airtight Odor Sealing Pre-Roll Cones
+5. Best of Pre Roll Doob Tubes: VIPER Tube Doob

 So this isn’t exactly a pre-roll, but it’s an exceedingly important thing to consider when you’re smoking them.
 It begs the question–what do you do with a pre-roll once it’s finished, but you’re not ready to smoke it?
 If you received a doob tube with your cones, great.
 But if you didn’t, you may feel like you’re left high and dry…only to shove your pre-roll into your glasses case.

 Don’t compromise on your smoking experience.
 After all, who wants to smoke a lint-y, bent joint?
-That’s where the Smell Proof Odor Sealing Pre-Roll Cones come in.
+That’s where the SVIPER Tube Doob comes in.
 Simply place your fresh pre-roll inside, screw on the cap, and you’ll be good to go.
 Shove the tube in your pocket, purse, or larger-than-average wristlet.
 Choose between blue and black to save the odor day.

-Buy the Smell Proof Tube Airtight Odor Sealing Pre-Roll Cones here.
+Buy the VIPER Tube Doob here.

 Pros: